-The members of the Company's Board of Directors wished to adhere to the following operating rules, which constitute the internal regulations of the Board of Directors (the "Internal Regulations").
+The members of the Company's Board of Directors (the "Board of Directors" or the "Board") wished to adhere to the following operating rules, which constitute the internal regulations of the Board of Directors (the "Internal Regulations").

-The purpose of the Internal Regulations is to set out the way in which the Company's Board of Directors operates, supplementing the provisions of current laws and regulations and the Company's articles of association.
+The purpose of the Internal Regulations is to set out the way in which the Board of Directors operates, supplementing the provisions of current laws and regulations and the Company's articles of association.